 In the event of a resolution by the board of directors to issue stock acquisition rights according to the method of gratuitous allotment to stockholders as stipulated in Article 277 of the Corporate Law, our company will make a public notice to set the date of allotment of stock acquisition rights.
-In this event, stock acquisition rights will be issued to the stockholders who are recorded in the stockholders registry as of the end of the allotment date, and it is necessary that the stockholders shall be recorded in the stockholders registry as of the end of the allotment date in order to obtain stock acquisition rights.
 The stockholders recorded in the stockholders registry as of the end of the allotment date will become entitled to be granted the stock acquisition rights on the effective date of issuance of such stock acquisition rights and will not need to take any procedures or otherwise apply for such gratuitous allotment of stock acquisition rights to stockholders.